NTCoding/modernization-strategy-selector/README.md

 ## Example Strategies

 The following are some example strategies.
-This isn't an exhaustive list so don't feel a need to try and fit what you are doing exactly into one of these
+This isn't an exhaustive list so don't feel a need to try and fit what you are doing exactly into one of these:

 - **Sunset**: The subsystem will be discontinued and shutdown (there is no modernization but this could still involve a large amount of effort and risk)
 - **Maintain**: Try to keep the current subsystem running for the least cost.
 There will still be some effort involved keeping the technologies upto date with the latest security patches etc